lukechanning/chowder-bucket/_posts/2017-02-10-what-if-over-apple.md

 ---
 layout: post
 title: What if You're Over Apple?
-subtitle: what do when you're just done
+subtitle: what to do when you're just done
 fa-icon: apple
 author: luke patrick
 date:   2017-02-10 12:00:00